ihtishaamulhaq/MachineLearning/README.md

-In this repository, I will perform statistical machine learning algorithm on Sklearn Datasets.
+In this repository, I will perform statistical machine learning algorithms on Sklearn Datasets.
+Here I use machine learning algorithms for beginners.
+I take/ fetch these datasets from different sources like SKlearn / Kaggle.